 Deciding How the Teeth With The New Veneers Should Look, how Long should the teeth be and What Shape Looks Attractive

-At Smiles by Design Dr. Brother treats each patient as a unique case with their personal goals for an attractive healthy smile as a priority in planning their dental needs.
+At David Brother, DMD Dr. Brother treats each patient as a unique case with their personal goals for an attractive healthy smile as a priority in planning their dental needs.
 This includes those patients seeking porcelain veneers as well as a great number of other cosmetic dental services.

 Dr. Brother always recommends the least complicated solution to help patients reach their personal smile goals which they express at their initial free consultation.
 Solutions could involve the use of porcelain veneers or possibly by the use of tooth reshaping (see Cosmetic Recontouring under services offered).
 Sometimes conservative bonding will help the patient reach their goal for their smile.